Greg Brockman

 Current Context

-As of June 19, 2026, Brockman's public significance is the convergence of product, agents, cloud distribution, and compute infrastructure.
+As of July 10, 2026, Brockman's public significance is the convergence of product, agents, cloud distribution, and compute infrastructure.
 OpenAI's official sources still identify him as co-founder and president; WIRED reported on May 15, 2026 that OpenAI confirmed he would lead product strategy in addition to infrastructure work.
-OpenAI's June 2026 announcements then placed that product-infrastructure story in a broader setting: a confidential draft S-1 submission, Oracle Cloud access to OpenAI models and Codex, and a planned acquisition of Ona to give Codex secure, persistent cloud environments for long-running agents.
+OpenAI's June and July 2026 announcements then placed that product-infrastructure story in a broader setting: a confidential draft S-1 submission, Oracle Cloud access to OpenAI models and Codex, a planned acquisition of Ona to give Codex secure persistent cloud environments for long-running agents, the Jalapeño inference-chip announcement with Broadcom, and July 9 releases tying GPT-5.6 to ChatGPT Work, Codex, the API, and Microsoft 365 Copilot.

 Stripe and Engineering Culture